Post Offices

 By 1892, an “S B Annuity & Insurance Office” was included within the Post Office.
 There was also a Mr Arthur Blaxall, Insurance Agent, in Wreningham.
 Was Arthur Blaxall connected with the insurance office?
 In which case, did he work alongside John Kersey?

 In 1904, Frederick Bell became village Postmaster.
-He was operating the Post Office from a lean-to shed on the side of John Kersey’s house.
-Mail now arrived in the village (from Norwich) at 6am and 2.30pm and departed at 10.30am and 6.30pm.
-The nearest Telegraph Office was now at Mulbarton and the Pillar Letter Box was emptied twice: at 8.15am and 6.10pm – but only on weekdays.
+He was still operating the Post Office from its lean-to shed on the side of John Kersey’s house – see the photograph at the top of this page.
+Mail now arrived in the village (from Norwich) at 6 am and 2.30 pm and departed at 10.30 am and 6.30 pm.
+The nearest Telegraph Office was now at Mulbarton and the Pillar Letter Box was emptied twice: at 8.15 am and 6.10 pm – but only on weekdays.

 In 1910, Frederick Bell engaged Robert D Day to make some new furniture for the Post Office.

 By this time, R D Day’s handwriting was leaving something to be desired!
-His ledger’s listing appears to be describing three drawers mounted into a framework with fitted locks and three keys.
+His ledger’s listing appears to describe three drawers mounted into a framework with fitted locks and three keys.

 The price was £1 4s and payment was received on August 6th 1910.